 GARN RECOMMENDED READING: Garn Press Women Scholars Series

-A weekly book series from Garn Press featuring our recommended book for the week.
 This week’s special recommended reading includes three great books from the Garn Press Women Scholars Series:

 - Negotiating a Permeable Curriculum by Anne Haas Dyson, edited by Bobbie Kabuto – available for purchase.